jaxlin12/MyLeetcodeSolutions/README.md

 [145.binary-tree-postorder-traversal.java](./code/145.binary-tree-postorder-traversal.java)|Queue: add, peekLast, pollLast, Stack: push, pop, peek, poll.
 [260.single-number-iii.java](./code/260.single-number-iii.java)|Two passes, second pass breaks nums to two groups based on the least significant bit of mask.
 [264.ugly-number-ii.java](./code/264.ugly-number-ii.java)|Merge Sort to generate all the multiples of 2, 3, 4, 5.
+[274.h-index.java](./code/274.h-index.java)|Bucket Sort and count the sum of buckets from the end to the start.

 ## Hard